Soy

 techniques.

-Soy phytoestrogens disrupt endocrine function and can
+phytoestrogens which disrupt endocrine function and can

 cause infertility or breast cancer.
 They are also potent